bradisrad83/lightspeed-task-manager/README.md

 5. copy env.example into a new .env file
 6. update local DB information
 7. php artisan migrate --seed
+8. npm install
-8. npm run dev
+9. npm run dev
-9. php artisan serve
+10. php artisan serve
-10. go to localhost in your browser and enjoy
+11. go to localhost in your browser and enjoy

 *Notes:  I think all of the requirements are meant to give you an idea of my programming skills and level.
 I feel like I could spend some more time on it but at this point I also know that you would probably like to see some code examples.
 I hope you enjoy and look forward to hearing some feedback.